Course : Επεξεργασία Φυσικής Γλώσσας - Natural Language Processing (MSc CS & MSc ISDS)

 This course is part of the MSc in Computer Science and the MSc in Information Systems Development and Security of the Department of Informatics, Athens University of Economics and Business.
-The course covers algorithms, models and systems that allow computers to "understand" and generate natural language text.
+The course covers algorithms, models and systems that allow computers to "understand" and generate natural language text, including Large Language Models (LLMs).

 After successfully completing the course, students will be able to: